 WELC determines if an arrangement is or contains a lease at inception.
 Operating leases, wherein WELC is the lessee, are included in right-of-use (ROU) assets and lease liabilities in the statements of financial position.
 ROU assets and lease liabilities reflect the present value of the future minimum lease payments over the lease term.
 Operating lease expense is recognized on a straight-line basis over the lease term.
 WELC does not report ROU assets and leases liabilities for its short-term non-building leases (leases with a term of 12 months or less).
+Short-term leases are recognized on a straight-line basis over the term of the lease.
 WELC's accounting policy is to not separate non-lease components and lease components when determining ROU assets and lease liabilities for all asset classes.
 WELC has made an accounting policy election to use a risk-free rate in lieu of its incremental borrowing rate to discount future lease payments for all asset classes.